SGShuman/ground_game/README.md

     <script data-plotly="SGShuman:53"  src="https://plot.ly/embed.js" async></script>
 </div>

 This leads to an average expected number of votes to be gained by state by adding field offices to every county.
 We need to identify states where the projected difference in votes is covered by the difference between the right hand and left hand sides of the above graph.
-In fact, since we can expect some statistical variation, we can identify all the counties who will flip in any simulation, even extreme ones.
+In fact, since we can expect some statistical variation, we can identify all the states who will flip in any simulation, even extreme ones.

-This takes the counties that we would consider battlegrounds from a group looking like the below.
+This takes the states that we would consider battlegrounds from a group looking like the below.

 <div>
     <a href="https://plot.ly/~SGShuman/55/" target="_blank" title="Swing States - by Close Votes" style="display: block; text-align: center;"><img src="https://plot.ly/~SGShuman/55.png" alt="Swing States - by Close Votes" style="max-width: 100%;width: 600px;"  width="600" onerror="this.onerror=null;this.src='https://plot.ly/404.png';" /></a>
     <script data-plotly="SGShuman:55"  src="https://plot.ly/embed.js" async></script>
 </div>

-And limits it to only these counties:
+And limits it to only these states:
 <div>
     <a href="https://plot.ly/~SGShuman/57/" target="_blank" title="Swing States - Simulation Results" style="display: block; text-align: center;"><img src="https://plot.ly/~SGShuman/57.png" alt="Swing States - Simulation Results" style="max-width: 100%;width: 600px;"  width="600" onerror="this.onerror=null;this.src='https://plot.ly/404.png';" /></a>
     <script data-plotly="SGShuman:57"  src="https://plot.ly/embed.js" async></script>